Lancia Appia “1 serie”, 1954.

 The heir of the Ardea, the new “little” Lancia Appia was presented at the 1953 Turin Motor Show.

 The head valve distribution was controlled by two camshafts.
-Fed by a Solex carburettor, the engine gave 38 bhp, wich allowed to the new saloon higher performances than its main competitor, the Fiat 1100/103.
+Fed by a Solex carburetor, the engine produced 38 bhp, which gave the new sedan higher performance than its main competitor, the Fiat 1100/103.

-The body resembled the style of its older sister, the Aurelia, with folding doors without the central column.
-The quality of the finish was surely that of a superior car.
-In those years there was a boom for utility cars which marked the emancipation of the working class, now freed from the wartime restrictions.
+The body recalls the style of its older sister, the Aurelia, with rear-hinged doors and no B-pillar.
+The car was carefully finished, with the quality of a higher-class car.
+In those years there was a boom for small cars which marked the emancipation of the working class, now freed from the wartime restrictions.

-In 1955 the Appia I series was replaced but the model remained in production, with other two series, until 1963; the Zagato bodied sports versions won many races in the 1100 class
+In 1955 the Appia Mk.I was replaced, but the model remained in production, followed by two series, until 1963; the Zagato bodied sports versions won many races in the 1100 class.